 Students apply critical thinking and problem-solving techniques to physics concepts related to the health science field.
 Concepts studied include kinematics, forces, work, energy and power, thermodynamics, fluids and pressure, nuclear physics, electrostatics, magnetism, waves and electromagnetic radiation.

 Students develop skills as writers and researchers in professional areas.
 Students apply critical thinking and analysis skills to assess, interpret, and extrapolate evidence as they explore issues in their professional areas.
 Emphasis is placed on the analysis and evaluation of issues within professional literature and communication with a variety of audiences.

 This course builds on the concepts developed in CHEM103 with emphasis on energy changes and rates of reactions, chemical systems and equilibrium, acids and bases, stoichiometric calculations, and oxidation-reduction reactions.
 Nomenclature and reactions of organic compounds including selected biomolecules are covered.
-An emphasis is placed on applications of these topics in health care and environmental issues.
 Data collection, data analysis, laboratory techniques, and report writing are covered in the laboratory component of the course.

 Ontario Secondary School Diploma (OSSD) with the majority of Grade 11 and 12 courses at the C, U or M level including the following prerequisites:

 - Grade 12 English at C or U level